This is an article about James Bond Cars. It features original imagery taken from my visit to Bond in Motion in Covent Garden.

 Many of the practice jump GTs were damaged, sunk, etc.

 (The practice jumps did not go well.)
 The first GT jump captured on film was successful, was the only jump filmed and was the one used in the movie.

 Original James Bond boats are not worth gazillions.
 The most paid for a Bond movie original boat was around $10k (and that would be for the Live and Let Die record setting GT-150!) back in 1996.

 AMC HORNET X

-Easily my favourite car in Bond in Motion.
+Of all the James Bond cars, this is easily my favourite car in Bond in Motion.